malbertini94/StaggeredDiD/README.md

 # StaggeredDiD
-Code to run staggered difference-in-differences with OLS, Sun and Abraham, Callaway &amp; Sant'Anna and Borusyak estimators
+Code to run staggered difference-in-differences with OLS, Sun and Abraham, Callaway &amp; Sant'Anna and Borusyak estimators in STATA